rodrigo-galba/UserMailService/README.md

 vagrant ssh
 ```

-All projects are built with [Maven].
+All projects was built using [Maven].
 So, just run the `package` command in each directory respectively:

 - configuration server
 ```sh